-If you are installing a system fan in the system unit, connect the fan's connector to location J8 on the system board.
+If you are installing a second fan in the system unit, connect the fan's connector to location J12 on the system board.

-2.8.14 Wake-On-LAN Connector
+2.5.17 Wake-On-LAN Connector

-The system board supports the Wake-On-LAN function.
-This function will allow the network to remotely power-on a Soft Power Down (Soft-Off) PC.
+The Wake-On-LAN function is applicable only when you are using a LAN add-in card that has the same function.
+It will allow the network to remotely power-on a Soft Power Down (Soft-Off) PC.
 However, if your system is in the Suspend mode, you can power-on the system only through an IRQ or DMA interrupt.

 To use the Wake-On-LAN function, you must enable the "Resume on LAN" field in the Power Management Setup of the BIOS.
 Your LAN card package should include a cable.
-Connect one end of the cable to the wakeup header on the card and the other end to location J20 on the system board.
+Connect one end of the cable to the wakeup header on the card and the other end to location J9 on the system board.
 The network will detect Magic Packet and assert a wakeup signal to power-up the system.
 Refer to the add-in card's manual for details.
 Note: Your LAN card must support the remote wake up function.